OpenLiberty/ci.gradle/README.md

 ### Java Support

 The Liberty Gradle Plugin is tested with Long-Term-Support (LTS) releases of Java.
-The plugin, as of release 3.5, supports Java 8, 11 and 17.
-Prior to this version, the plugin is supported on Java 8 and 11.
+The plugin, as of release 3.8, supports Java 8, 11, 17 and 21.
+Versions 3.5 to 3.7.x support Java 8, 11 and 17.
+Prior to version 3.5, the plugin is supported on Java 8 and 11.

+Note: To use the Liberty Gradle Plugin with Java 21, a minimum of Gradle 8.4 is required.
+Since Gradle does not officially support Java 21 yet, there may be unknown issues.
+All of our automated tests are passing with Gradle 8.4 though.

 ### Adding the plugin to the build script